Bad Habits (play): Dunelawn

 Wheel-chaired marriage counselor Dr. Jason Pepper treats his patients in a country club setting complete with a clay tennis court and freely flowing cocktails.
 Roy and April Pitt arrive as the play opens; they are recently married movie stars who are already seeking couples therapy because of their frequent bickering.
-Anal-retentive Harry Schupp has been at Dunelawn for three months, and on this day his wife Dolly decides to drive up to encourage him to come home.
+Anal-retentive Harry Scupp has been at Dunelawn for three months, and on this day his wife Dolly decides to drive up to encourage him to come home.
 Hiram and Francis are old friends of questionable sexuality who have been at Dunelawn since it opened years ago, content to stay indefinitely courtesy of Francis' family fortune.
 Meanwhile, manservant Otto mixes the drinks, carries luggage, and keeps the grounds.
 Over the course of the play the various couples meet, interact, argue, and even wrestle, with Dr. Pepper encouraging them to do whatever feels good.
 Very little has changed by the end of the day, except that Harry has decided to return home while Dolly is going to check in.

 Ravenswood

 A day in a rehab centre that deals with various "bad habits".
 The three patients that are introduced through the dialogue are an alcoholic, a drag queen and a perverted sadistic deluded man.
 Doctor Toynbee, the man in charge of the centre, is described throughout as a great man, a saint, revered by everyone in his presence.
-The doctor has developed a “serum” that is meant to help get rid of his patience's flaws and worries.
+The doctor has developed a “serum” that is meant to help get rid of his patients' flaws and worries.
 However, it lasts momentarily and the effects don't seem to eliminate any amount of the patients’ previous bad habits as a sign of gradual elimination of their bad habits.
-The play is over the course of a sunny afternoon at the centre.
+The play takes place over the course of a sunny afternoon at the centre.
 Bruno, a worker who helps out Ruth Benson and Becky Hedges, the nurses, and tends to the garden, brings the patients out one by one, where the nurses are giving patients serum, some sun and some fresh air.
 As he goes back and forth, he “leers” at Hedges, attempting to seduce her.
 As they wait for Bruno to bring along the next patient, we learn about the two nurses, their own bad habits, past lives, regrets and their striving for reformation.
 We learn of the trigger for their quest: men; at least in Ruth Benson's case, one man: Hugh Gumbs.